Skip Breadcrumb Links

 What is the Interim Federal Health Program (IFHP)?

-The Interim Federal Health Program (IFHP) is a program that pays for medical services for a short period of time after you arrive in Canada.
-The program is for some refugees and refugee claimants.
+The Interim Federal Health Program (IFHP) pays for your medical services for a short period of time after you arrive in Canada.

 For More Information